Tainted Love

 Every week, Judge William Voy of the Clark County Juvenile Court in Las Vegas holds a special session for underage sex trafficking victims picked up by police in Las Vegas.
 For years, Voy has been working on an alternative for the girls who appear before him each week on prostitution-related charges.

-A former call girl, who founded the international Christian ministry “Hookers for Jesus.”
-Lobert worked 16 years as a prostitute and escort.
-Annie is recognized worldwide for her expertise and knowledge of human sex trafficking.
+A former call girl who founded the international Christian ministry, “Hookers for Jesus,” Annie Lobert worked for 16 years as a prostitute and escort.
+She is now recognized worldwide for her expertise and knowledge of human sex trafficking.

 Jesse Eaves is the Policy adviser for children in crisis at World Vision in Washington, D.C.
 He was the Operations Manager for Invisible Children in Gulu, Uganda where he worked with war-affected communities to rebuild schools, provide water and sanitation, technology, and improved access to education.